MAKGAMEROFFICIAL/discord-js-bot-with-slash-commands/README.md

 # THIS REPO HAS BEEN ARCHIVED
-YOU WILL GET BETTER and more Organizes CODE WITH MORE FEATURES [HERE](https://github.com/MAKGAMEROFFICIAL/slasher-public)
+YOU WILL GET BETTER and more Organized CODE WITH MORE FEATURES [HERE](https://github.com/MAKGAMEROFFICIAL/slasher-public)